Beth and Ivan Hodge, a honeymoon with a differance

 Probably Lahore, Pakistan.
-People had moved out of the surrounding villages into the major centres because they couldnít survive in the desert territory.
+People had moved out of the surrounding villages into the major centers because they couldnít survive in the desert territory.
 We didnít recognise it really, but this applied in so many places.
 Cities had become large, and what we remembered as small villages had become major towns.

 Where's the best place you've woken up together?

 Balmoral, which is where we live in Sydney!
 We look across to the sea and it really is very lovely.
 On the trips, well, it was probably in Dharamshala in India on the second trip.
 On our first 1961 trip, we also drove round to the back of the Taj Mahal and slept in our "love bug" wanting to see the Taj in moonlight.
 Which was not to be, as there was no moon that night.
 These are special places.